Main Content

 Students who enroll in the Public Interest Externship will work in a publicly-funded law office which provides public "service" type legal assistance.
 These include state's attorney offices, public defender offices, legal service offices, and offices associated with a public university which have licensed attorneys on staff, such as the SIU Legal Counsel, SIU Student Attorney, or the SIU Athletic Department.
 Students may also work in non-profit organizations which have in-house counsel and federal, state, or local agencies that have attorneys on their staff.
 These agencies include the Department of Public Health in Springfield, Illinois, an office of the state attorney general, and similar agencies and offices.
 Students who wish to clerk for state or federal judges should enroll in the Judicial Extern Clinic course (Law 672).

-Students who enroll in the Private Interest Externship will work in a private law firm that provides services for clients as dictated by that particular law office.
+Students who work in a private law firm will provide services for clients as dictated by that particular law office.

 Field Placement